joecruz17/Unit-Project1/pseudocode.md

 // have each attack deal damage to the hitpoints(hp) DONE

 // display via words what attack is being used when each pokemon is attacking.
-USE DOM
+USE DOM DONE

 // display attack animation and/or sounds, if possible.
 USE DOM

 // opponent uses random mov (metho or function depending on which works best) CREATE FUNCTION DONE

 // if pokemons HP === zero the battle is over and a display message appears "Pidgey Fainted.
 You beat Youngster Joey.
-You win $$$"
+You win $$$" DONE

 USE DOM -> STORE IN RENDER?
-CHECK IF YOUR OR ENEMY HP IS ZERO, END GAME, IF NOT CONTINUE
+CHECK IF YOUR OR ENEMY HP IS ZERO, END GAME, IF NOT CONTINUE DONE

 Add an HP number that changes with each attack